David Petraeus: Secretary of State consideration

-On November 18, 2016, an article by The Guardian cited "diplomatic sources" as having said that Petraeus had entered the race for U.S. Secretary of State in the Trump administration.
+On 18 November 2016, The Guardian cited "diplomatic sources" as having said that Petraeus had entered the race for U.S. Secretary of State in the Trump administration.
 Petraeus confirmed his interest in the position during a BBC Radio 4 interview, stating that he would serve if asked.

-Petraeus met with then President-elect Donald Trump at Trump Tower on November 28 to discuss the position and world affairs.
+Petraeus met with then President-elect Donald Trump at Trump Tower on 28 November to discuss the position and world affairs.
 Both Petraeus and Trump expressed favorable views of the meeting, with Trump taking to Twitter to announce, "Just met with General Petraeus—was very impressed!"
 Petraeus joined a short list of potential candidates for the position, including Mitt Romney and Rudy Giuliani.

 There was public speculation that his nomination could hurt Trump's administration, but Republican senators John McCain and Lindsey Graham advocated for Petraeus, calling him "an extraordinary pick".
 Petraeus also received support from Democratic senator Dianne Feinstein, suggesting that Democrats would keep an open mind concerning his confirmation.

-On December 13, 2016, Trump officially selected Rex Tillerson for the role of Secretary of State.
-Petraeus expressed his gratitude for Trump's consideration and deferred to former secretary of defense Robert Gates' endorsement when asked his opinion of Tillerson.
+On 13 December 2016, Trump officially selected Rex Tillerson for the role of Secretary of State.
+Petraeus expressed his gratitude for Trump's consideration and deferred to former Secretary of Defense Robert Gates' endorsement when asked his opinion of Tillerson.